ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 ## Usage

 - Fork or clone this repository.
-- Change the passwords in the files: qmdemo-passwords-secret.yaml, Producer.java and Consumer.java to a password of your choice, they are currently set to 'newpassword', or use the commandline to create a secret and don't apply the qmdemo-passwords-secret.yaml, you will still need to change the Java programs to match, ensure the passwords in the Java code are not placed in a publicly accessible place.
+- Change the passwords in these files: qmdemo-passwords-secret.yaml, Producer.java and Consumer.java to a password of your choice, they are currently set to 'newpassword'.
+Alternatively use the commandline to create a secret and don't apply the qmdemo-passwords-secret.yaml, you will still need to change the Java programs to match, ensure the passwords in the Java code are not placed in a publicly accessible place.
 ```
 oc create secret generic qmdemo-passwords --from-literal=dev-admin-password=newpassword --from-literal=dev-app-password=newpassword
 ```